The University serves and engages society to enhance economic, social, and cultural well-being.

 - Facilitate engagement of faculty and students in public policy development

-- Symposiums, forums and research venues continue to engage the public in discussion on issue that lead to changes in, or a deeper understanding of, public policy
+- Symposiums, forums and research venues continue to engage the public in discussion on issues that foster understanding of public policy.

-- Strengthen our understanding of community interests in community service learning and sustaining community partnerships through the UBC Community Learning Initiative and Learning Exchange
+- Strengthen our understanding of community interests in community service learning and sustaining community partnerships through the UBC Learning Exchange and the Centre for Community Engaged Learning

 - Increase community use of learning, cultural and outdoor venues on UBC’s campuses and sites